Helsinki Cup

 The Helsinki Cup is an international youth football tournament, held each year in Helsinki, Finland during June/July.
 It was held for the first time in 1976.

-The first Helsinki Cup was a rather modest tournament by today's standards, as 211 teams from five different countries took part in it then.
-Today it is the third largest junior football tournament in Europe, with 1796 teams from 21 different countries taking part in the 2023 tournament.
+The first Helsinki Cup was a rather modest tournament by today's standards, as 211 teams from five countries took part in it.
+Today it is the third largest junior football tournament in Europe, with 1796 teams from 21 countries taking part in the 2023 tournament.